FaKod/fakod-mvn-repo/README.md

 Maven Repository
 ----------------

-Sould work with the following pom.xml entry:
+Should work with the following pom.xml entry:

      <repository>
          <id>fakod-snapshots</id>